inovex/pgbouncer-vault-sidecar/README.md

 The main application can connect to the database using `localhost`, the configured database name (`$DB_NAME`) and the configured port (`$LISTEN_PORT`).
 Any username and password will do.

-The sidecar comes with `psql` to define a liveness probe.
+The sidecar includes `psql` to define a liveness probe:

 ```yaml
     livenessProbe: